ChristianaBond/Eyes/README.md

 # Moving Eyes
 <img src="eyes.png" width='300' />
 # Description
-A pair of eyes generated from divs that follow the user's mouse around the screen,users are also able to change the colors of the irises.
+A pair of eyes is generated from divs that follow the user's mouse around the screen, users are also able to change the colors of the irises.

 Technologies used: HTML, CSS, and JavaScript.

 # How to Run
-Simply load the webpage and begin to the mouse around.
-To see the code function, visit <a href="christianabond.github.io/Eyes">christianabond.github.io/Eyes</a>.
+Simply load the webpage and begin to mouse around.
+To see the code function, visit <a href="https://christianabond.github.io/Eyes">christianabond.github.io/Eyes</a>.

 To use the code on your own machine, download or clone the repository.
 All files within the repository (except for CB_Logo2.png) are required for the code to function properly.